 - 1.22 This document reports the SA/SEA process for the Dartmoor Local Plan Review.
-Following this introductory Section 1, this report is structured into further sections: - Section 2 describes the approach and methods used to appraise the emerging elements of the Plan - Section 3 summarises the sustainability context and characteristics with details available in the Final SA Scoping Report (October 2017) available on the DNPA website - Section 4 explains how options in plan-making and alternatives in SA/SEA have been addressed and reported explicitly to demonstrate compliance with the requirements of the EU SEA Directive - Section 5 summaries the findings of the SA of the draft Vision and the strategic options investigated for the Spatial Strategy - Section 6 describes the SA of the Regulation 18 draft plan, including Policies, site options and proposed site allocations; it integrates summary findings from the EqIA and the HRA - Section 7 introduces the approach to monitoring and the SA - Section 8 provides summary conclusions from the SA, sets out the requirements for consultation and commenting on the report, and explains the next steps. - 1.23 Technical Appendices provide the detailed findings of the SA.
+Following this introductory Section 1, this report is structured into further sections: - Section 2 describes the approach and methods used to appraise the emerging elements of the Plan - Section 3 summarises the sustainability context and characteristics with details available in the Final SA Scoping Report (October 2017) available on the DNPA website - Section 4 explains how options in plan-making and alternatives in SA/SEA have been addressed and reported explicitly to demonstrate compliance with the requirements of the EU SEA Directive - Section 5 summaries the findings of the SA of the draft Vision and the strategic options investigated for the Spatial Strategy - Section 6 describes the SA of the Regulation 18 draft plan, including Policies, site options and proposed site allocations; it integrates summary findings from the EqIA and the HRA - Section 7 explains the development of the draft plan from Regulation 18 to Regulation 19; describes the significance of chances for the SA findings; describes the SA of the Regulation 19 draft plan, including Strategic Policies, Policies, and Proposals; it continues to integrate the summary findings from the HRA and EqIA

+- Section 8 introduces the approach to monitoring and the SA - Section 9 provides summary conclusions from the SA, sets out the requirements for consultation and commenting on the report, and explains the next steps. - 1.23 Technical Appendices provide the detailed findings of the SA.
 Appendix I comprises the Statement of Compliance with the SEA Directive and provides signposting to where key aspects of the SA are located in the SA Report.
 Appendix II is the SA Scoping Report (available separately) and including the details of the baseline evidence and the development of the SA Frameworks for assessment.
 Appendix III details the compatibility analysis for the draft Plan Vision.
 Appendix IV details the SA of the four options for the Spatial Strategy.
 Appendix V details the SA of the site options.
-Appendix VI (also available separately) is the Equalities Impact Assessment (EqIA) Screening Report.
+Appendix VI (also available separately) is the Equality Impact Assessment (EqIA) Screening Report.
 Representations to consultations and responses made are reported in Appendix VII.